mtngrown/mtngrown.github.io/source/2014/12/25/battling-for-hue.html.markdown

   NVA 3-6 weapons can spot on both fire phases.
 This makes a difference in play, and I'm sure that there were several Allied units knocked out because of using NVA 2-4 spotting.
+* Not bringing in naval gunfire on Turn 12.

 ### Handicapping